Cedar/Canvas (traditional)

 To build a cedar/canvas canoe takes quite a bit of skill, but fervent hobbyists have done so.
 Be prepared to invest hundreds of hours!
 These canoes require a little more care in handling and more maintenance than others, but if you are careful, they will last a lifetime.

-See my cedar/canvas restoration page.
+cedar/canvas restoration page.

 Cedar Strip